Office of Rail and Road: Statutory duties

 In carrying out its railway functions, ORR must discharge its statutory duties, which are its formal objectives.
 These are laid down in section 4 of the Railways Act 1993, and include the protection of the interests of users and the promotion of competition, efficiency and economy in the provision of railway services.

 ORR’s duties as the Monitor for National Highways are set out in section 12 of the Infrastructure Act 2015.
 These require that ORR must exercise its functions in the way it considers most likely to promote the performance and efficiency of National Highways.
 ORR also has a role within The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016.

 Public law obligations

 Like other public authorities, ORR must comply with the rules of administrative law, and is amenable to judicial review, so it must act lawfully, rationally, proportionately and in accordance with the relevant rules of procedure.
 Although operationally independent of central government as a non-ministerial government department, it is still covered by legislation such as the Freedom of Information Act 2000.

 Management

 All members of the ORR board are appointed by the Secretary of State for Transport for a fixed term of up to five years.
 The current ORR chair is Declan Collier, appointed in January 2019.
-John Larkinson is chief executive officer.
+Feras Alshaker has been the Interim CEO since April 2026.

 ORR employs approximately 350 people, with offices in London, Birmingham, Bristol, Glasgow, Manchester and York.